Camp O'Donnell: World War II

 Camp O'Donnell was the destination of the Filipino and American soldiers who surrendered after the Battle of Bataan on April 9, 1942.
 The Japanese took approximately 70,000 prisoners: 60,000 Filipinos and 9,000 Americans.
 The prisoners were forced to undertake the Bataan Death March of approximately 145 km to arrive at Camp O'Donnell.
 Many soldiers died during the march and the survivors arrived at the camp in extremely poor condition.

-The first Filipino and American prisoners-of-war arrived at Camp O'Donnell on April 11, 1942 and the last on June 4, 1942.
+The first Filipino and American prisoners-of-war arrived at Camp O'Donnell on April 11, 1942, and were welcomed by the Camp Commandant, Capt.
+Yoshio Tsuneyoshi.
+The Japanese military leadership was ill-prepared to handle the incarceration of almost 70,000 Prisoners of War, and did not have the logistics or facilities prepared at the camp to support such influx of population.
+Aside from the limited barracks to house the POWs, the facilities lacked a proper hospital facility, water system, sewer system, and dining facilities.

 The Filipinos and Americans were housed in separate sections of the camp.
 There was a constant movement in and out of the camp as the Japanese transferred prisoners to other locations on work details.
 In June, most of the American POWs were sent to other POW camps or to work sites scattered around the country and ultimately to Japan and other countries.
 From September 1942 to January 1943, Japan paroled the Filipino POWs.
 They signed an oath not to become guerrillas, and the mayors of their home towns were made responsible for their conduct as parolees.
 Japan closed Camp O'Donnell as a POW camp on January 20, 1943.

 The POWs at Camp O'Donnell died in large numbers for a number of reasons.
 Japanese soldiers rarely surrendered and held those who did in contempt.
 The Japanese soldier was the product of a brutal military system in which physical punishment was common and so they treated the POWs accordingly.
 Moreover, the Filipino and American soldiers arriving at Camp O'Donnell were in poor physical condition and had survived on short rations for several months.
 Many were suffering from malaria and other diseases.
 The Japanese had made little provision for the treatment of prisoners and were surprised at the large number that they captured.
 They had believed the force opposing them in Bataan was much smaller and that the prisoners would number only about 10,000, rather than the 70,000 or more who were actually captured.
 The Japanese were unprepared to provide the POWs with adequate food, shelter, and medical treatment.
 Japanese military leadership was inattentive to the POWs and were preoccupied with completing their conquest of the Philippines.
 Moreover, the Japanese declined to treat the POWs in accordance with the Geneva Convention of 1929, which Japan had signed but had not ratified.